 Other Financial Aid for Nursing

-There are listings of civic and private organizations that provide funding for nursing students as well as for minority nursing students on the Illinois Center for Nursing website.
+There are listings of civic and private organizations that provide funding for nursing students as well as for minority nursing students on the Illinois Nursing Workforce Center website.